-In 2019-2020 we used the following identification procedures:
+In 2020-2021 we used the following identification procedures:

-- Liaison with and data from previous settings e.g. from parents and pre-schools - School assessments that show a child performing below 'age expected' levels e.g. termly progress meetings - Liaison with external agencies e.g. for a physical/ sensory issue, or speech and language difficulties e.g. physical development team, speech and language team and CAMHS - Use of assessments such as the speech and language toolkits, OT assessments - Observations by staff within the school e.g. by SENDCO, Teacher and TA for behaviour and physical needs
+- Liaison with and data from previous settings e.g. from parents and pre-schools - School assessments that show a child performing below 'age expected' levels e.g. termly progress meetings - Liaison with external agencies e.g. for a physical/ sensory issue, or speech and language difficulties e.g. physical development team, speech and language team and CAMHS, educational psychologist to assess cognitive issues - Use of assessments such as the speech and language toolkits, OT assessments - Observations by staff within the school e.g. by SENDCO, Teacher and TA for behaviour and physical needs